evaluates/updog/news/_posts/2016-12-18-password-protect-your-sites.md

 You asked, we listened!

-A few members have asked for the ability to password protect the sites they've created on updog.co, and now they can!
+A few members have asked for the ability to password protect the sites they've created on updog.co, and now _all_ Pro members can!

 When you create a site on updog.co, your site is only accessible to those with whom you share the URL.
 In some cases, you might want